A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 Where are the Elephant Falls?

+Beware!
 The google listing for the falls is here however, this will take you to the closed (at the moment) entrance.
-Please let us know in the comments if this route reopens.
+For the best view of the falls see below

 Is Elephant Falls closed?
 Can we still see it?

 Until the main entrance reopens the best way to see Elephant Falls up close is from Elephant Coffee (location).
-They charge 50,000 VND for access to their viewing platforms but they do give a spectacular view of the waterfalls.
-Just park your bike / Grab taxi / tour bus, in the large car park pay the attendant and go down the steps at the rear of the building.
+They charge 50,000 VND for access to their viewing platforms but they do give a spectacular view of the Elephant waterfalls.
+Just park your bike / Grab taxi / tour bus, in the large car park, pay the attendant and go down the steps at the rear of the building.

 There are 3 main viewing areas from Elephant Coffee.
 Make sure you check out all of them, just beware of the slippery rocks and steps!

-As we mentioned in the main article you can also get good views from the Linh Ẩn temple, although they are from much further away.
+As we mentioned in the main article, you can also get good views from the Linh Ẩn temple, although they are from much further away.
 Just head to the left of the statue and down the stairs (two sets of stairs for the best view).
 You can see the falls from within the massive statue but the windows are very small so they aren’t the best place to see it from.

 You can also get some good long distance views from some of the cliff side coffee plantations and cafes along the valley.
 If we had better weather and more time we would have definitely explored further on down the valley as it looked very pretty!